WORKGROUP TO STUDY THE RISE IN ADVERSE DECISIONS IN THE STATE HEALTH CARE SYSTEM

 Adverse decisions in the State health care system refers most commonly to determinations made by an insurance carrier or provider that a healthcare service is not medically necessary, appropriate, or efficient, and therefore will not be covered by insurance.

-The Workgroup is to review State adverse decision reporting requirements for all health payers in Maryland, and report: the number of adverse decisions compared to the total number of claims processed each year on average; the number of enrollees in each health plan offered in the State; the diagnostic and procedure information for each adverse decision; and any other useful data.
-To improve State reporting on adverse decisions, the Workgroup will recommend a standardized method for categorizing adverse decisions and prior authorization denials; and a standardized process for reporting grievances or filing complaints and appeals.
+The Workgroup is reviewing State adverse decision report requirements for all health payers in Maryland.
+It will report: the number of adverse decisions compared to the total number of claims processed each year on average; the number of enrollees in each health plan offered in the State; the diagnostic and procedure information for each adverse decision; and any other useful data.
+To improve State reporting on adverse decisions, the Workgroup is to recommend a standardized method for categorizing adverse decisions and prior authorization denials; and a standardized process for reporting grievances or filing complaints and appeals.
 Further, the Workgroup will develop strategies for, and make recommendations to reduce, the number of adverse decisions.
-Moreover, it will recommend legislation to address the rise in such decisions; and standardize State reporting requirements regarding them for all payers.
+Legislation to address the rise in such decisions, and standardize State reporting requirements regarding them for all payers is to be recommended by the Workgroup.

 Twenty members constitute the Workgroup.
 Of these, the Governor appoints twelve members, and the Senate President and House Speaker each appoint one.
 Six members serve ex officio.
 The Workgroup names the Chair.